Why dogs dig in beds and furniture is a common question and problem for dog owners of all dog breeds, ages, and sizes.

 - Circle repeatedly before laying down

-- Like to hide under blankets
+- Like hiding under blankets

-- May prefer a cramped, dark place to sleep
+- May prefer a cramped, dark place to sleep versus a comfortable sleeping area

 2. Territorial Behavior

 Male dogs are known for urinating on everything to leave their scent as a calling card.
-However, dogs have glands in their paws that contain their unique smell.
+However, dogs have scent glands in their paws that contain their unique smell.

 3. Maternal Instinct